runpod/docs/docs/serverless/vllm/openai-compatibility.md

 ## Model naming

-The `MODEL_NAME` environment variable is required for all OpenAI-compatible API requests. `MODEL_NAME` corresponds to:
+The `MODEL_NAME` environment variable is essential for all OpenAI-compatible API requests.
+This variable corresponds to either:

 1. The [Hugging Face model](https://huggingface.co/models) you've deployed (e.g., `mistralai/Mistral-7B-Instruct-v0.2`)
-2. An override name if you've set `OPENAI_SERVED_MODEL_NAME_OVERRIDE` as an environment variable
+2. A custom name if you've set `OPENAI_SERVED_MODEL_NAME_OVERRIDE` as an environment variable

 This model name is used in chat/text completion API requests to identify which model should process your request.